-Diagnostic Information (Optional)

-Diagnosis by a licensed member of the College of Psychologists or the College of Physicians and Surgeons of a mild intellectual disability

-Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work with assistance provided and curriculum modifications Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+A learning disorder characterized by: an ability to profit educat curriculum modification and supportive service; an inability to intellectual development; a potential for academic learning, in Characteristics Students who are identified with this exceptionality may exhibi profit educationally within a regular class because of slow lependent social adjustment and economic self-support. difficulty learning and understanding new concepts and c difficulty with expressive and receptive language skills; difficulty with impulse control; difficulty with some independent living skills; some difficulty with social interactional skills; potential for academic learning, independent social adjus able to meet some curriculum expectations with support. onsolidating most skills at a basic level; School Resource Team Report (Sp.
 Ed.
-Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
-Form 07) Assistant support has been provided by Co-operative Education student, Volunteer, SERT or EA Psychological assessment Individual Education Plan, if available WF: AS/TAPs Tests administered by SERT Audiological assess visual acuity Community Agency reports Community agency input Parent perspective / in-put / view Student's views, concerns and hopes Documentation of modified curriculum and Special Education support for IEP Achievement data which demonstrates an ability to profit educationally within the regular class when modifications and assistance are in place Psychological Assessment showing compromised learning ability and an assessment of daily living skills.
+Form 01) School Resource Tracking Sheet (Sp.
+Ed.
+Form 03) Report of Case Conference (Sp.
+Ed.
+Form 04) Record of Notification of IPRC Meeting (Sp.
+Ed.
+Form 05) Individual Education Plan, if available.
+Diagnostic Information (Optional) Diagnosis by a licensed member of the College of Psychologis intellectual disability Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work with assistance provided and curriculum modifications Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Ed.
+Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.
+Ed.
+Form 07) Assistant support has been provided by Co-operative Education student, Volunteer, SERT or EA Psychological assessment Individual Education Plan, if available WF: AS/TAPs Tests administered by SERT Audiological assessment conducted by an audiologist Assessment conducted by an optometrist or ophthalmologist to assess visual acuity Community Agency reports Community agency input Parent perspective / in-put / view Documentation of modified curriculum and Special Education support for IEP Achievement data which demonstrates an ability to profit educationally within the regular class when modifications and assistance are in place Psychological Assessment showing compromised learning ability and an assessment of daily living skills.